Racks-Labs/audit-coleccion-nft-2/README.md

 <a name="introduction"></a>
 ## Introduction

 This document provides guidelines for running various tests in our system.
-These include unit tests and invariant/fuzzing tests.
+These include unit tests and fuzzing tests.

 <a name="running-the-tests"></a>
 ## Running the Tests